patsie75/awk-videoplayer/README.md

 This script is currently in a testing phase.
 Don't expect too much from it.
 If this breaks anything, you'll get to keep all the pieces.

 Example video can be seen here: https://youtu.be/QVQkG5bBcOo
+And Bad Apple! playing at a buttery smooth 30fps and audio in-sync: https://youtu.be/I8AwZDdk8oQ

 Example screenshots in 8, 16 and 24 bits:<br>
 ![8 bits](/screenshots/rgb8.png)<br>